Osmania University

-The O.U. is one of the largest university systems in the world with over 300,000 students on its campuses and affiliated colleges.
-The Osmania Medical College was once a part of the O.U.
-System.
+Osmania is one of the largest university systems in the world with over 300,000 students on its campuses and affiliated colleges.
+The Osmania Medical College was once a part of the Osmania University System.
 However, it is now under the supervision of Kaloji Narayana Rao University of Health Sciences.

 History

-The Osmania University was brought into existence in 1918 through a firman of Mir Osman Ali Khan, the last Nizam of Hyderabad.
-The need for a university in Hyderabad State was felt for a long time, and in 1917, Sir Akbar Hydari, in a memorandum to the Education Minister, emphasised the need to establish a university with Urdu as the medium of instruction "as it is the language of the widest currency in India".
+In 1917, Sir Akbar Hydari, in a memorandum to the Education Minister, emphasised the need to establish a university in Hyderabad with Urdu as the medium of instruction, "as it is the language of the widest currency in the state".
+On 26 April 1917, the Nizam of Hyderabad Mir Osman Ali Khan issued a firman to establish the Osmania University.

+The university began functioning in 1918 in a building adjacent to the Nizam College at Basheerbagh.
+Arts and theology were the only two faculties offered, and the first batch consisted of 225 students and 25 faculty members.

+The government invited Patrick Geddes and Edwin Jasper to set up a permanent campus of the university.
+Geddes surveyed prospective locations and presented his report in 1923.
+Jasper drew up the building plans and the Nizam laid the foundation stone for the campus on 5 July 1934.
+After Jasper left Hyderabad, the state architect Zain Yar Jung supervised the construction of the campus.

+Post-Independence (1947-present)

 After independence and the accession of Hyderabad State in 1948, the university fell under the purview of the state government.
-English replaced Urdu as the medium of instruction, and the Nizam's crown was also removed from the university seal.
+After the election of the first state government, the central government announced plans to convert Osmania University into a central university with Hindi as the medium of instructions.
+However, this led to protests and with pressure from the Mulki agitation, the plan was dropped.
+Eventually, English replaced Urdu as the medium of instruction, and the Nizam's crown was also removed from the university seal.

-In 2022 the National Institutional Ranking Framework (NIRF) ranked Osmania University 22nd in universities.